 The IRS requires every investment property owner to pay income tax.
 However, there are ways to lower your income tax to the point of paying zero taxes in the end.
 Landlords can benefit from rental property tax deductions, such as property management fees, travel expenses, advertising expenses, etc.

-Managing a Florida rental property takes a lot of work.
+You got the answer on how to make money as a landlord.
+In fact, Managing a Florida rental property takes a lot of work.
 This is why it is recommended to hire a property management company that can do the work for you.
 It may cost you a couple of thousand dollars a year, but on the upside, you won’t have to put in the extra work anymore.

 At Luxury Property Care, we have a fully trained team of property managers who are prepared to handle all aspects of property management.
 For more information, contact us at (561) 944 – 2992 or leave us a message by filling out our contact form.